tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   surfaces better and allows better surface layer coverage, but the mesh may cause numerical issues for some solvers.
-The current default setup uses a small value (35) for the snapping phase, and a relaxed value (75 specified in the snappyHexMeshDictTemplate) for the layer addition phase.
+The current default setup uses a small value (35) for the snapping phase, and a large value (75) for the *Relaxed Max Non-Ortho* option applied in the layer addition phase.

+* *Relaxed Max Non-Ortho* is the maximum non-orthogonality applied only for the Layer Addition phase.
+This option is visible only if *Do Layer Addition Phase* option is enabled.
 * **Add Location In Mesh Object** will add an Empty object to Blender scene.
 The coordinates of this object is applied to specify the Location In Mesh for snappyHexMesh.
 If this object does not exist,